-In the 1980s, graffiti made the jump from subway cars to NY galleries and earned critical acclaim mostly due to the success of Michel Basquiat.
-Today we refer to “street art” (which actually has more in common with traditional murals than gallery paintings) like it’s “street food,” welcomed as part of our shared culture.
-However, there is a difference between a scrawled tag and multi-colored piece worth risking a vandalism charge over.
-Time is a big factor.
+In the 1980s, graffiti made the jump from subway cars to gallery spaces and critical acclaim, thanks in part to Michel Basquiat.
+We now call it “street art” (which actually has more in common with murals than gallery paintings), a welcomed part of our shared culture, like “street food.”
+But there’s a difference between the scrawled tag and a multi-layered piece.
+One is not worth risking a vandalism charge over; the other took time to do.

 The Ten-Hour Drawing

 I had a teacher in high school who used to stress the importance of spending at least ten hours on a drawing.
 If you weren’t putting in at least ten, it wasn’t worth sharing.
-We would pin our assignments to the wall, and Mr. J would walk around, every now and then stopping and squinting at a piece that needed more definition, more shading, and he’d shake his big bald head and ask who would dare hang something like that on the wall.
+We’d pin our assignments to the wall, and Mr. J would walk around, often stopping to squint at a piece that needed more definition or shading, and he’d point that chin at the group and shake his big bald head and ask who would dare hang something like that on his wall.
 “This isn’t a ten-hour drawing!” he would yell.
+The culprit would try to pretend he was invisible.

 The longer you spend making something, seeing where it goes, the more you get to understand that beginnings often get buried.
 This goes for drawing, painting and writing (just ask the poet Frank O’Hara why he isn’t a painter).
-Writers know that sometimes you spend hours on something that you can’t even use, and then you have to commit the unthinkable.
+Writers know that sometimes you spend hours on something that you can’t even use.
+Sometimes you have to commit the unthinkable.
 You have to “kill your darlings.”

 Like a lot of great quotes, this one is often attributed to Oscar Wilde, but it could have easily been Faulkner or Ginsberg.
 It sounds like something they would say.
 It’s actually from a 1914 Cambridge lecture “On Style” by Arthur Quiller-Couch, whose advice for his audience was: “murder your darlings.”